lowlighter/libs/README.md

 This work is licensed under the [MIT License](./LICENSE).

-If you include a significant part of it in your own project, _**you should keep the license notice**_ with it, including the mention of the additional original authors if any.
+If you include a significant part of it in your own project, _**you must keep the license notice**_ with it, including the mention of the additional original authors if any.

-> [!IMPORTANT]\
-> Love these bytes ?
-Consider [`💝 sponsoring me`](https://github.com/sponsors/lowlighter), even one-time contributions are greatly appreciated !
+> [!IMPORTANT] Love these bytes?
+Consider [`💝 sponsoring me`](https://github.com/sponsors/lowlighter), even one-time contributions are greatly appreciated!